joaochiroli/Commands-List/Vagrant/README.md

 - `vagrant push`                  -- sim, o vagrant pode ser configurado para [deploy code](http://docs.vagrantup.com/v2/push/index.html)!
 - `vagrant up --provision | tee provision.log`  -- Runs `vagrant up`, força o provisionamento e registra todas as saídas em um arquivo

-# Getting into a VM
+# Entrando em uma VM
 - `vagrant ssh`           -- connects to machine via SSH
 - `vagrant ssh <boxname>` -- If you give your box a name in your Vagrantfile, you can ssh into it with boxname.
 Works from any directory.

-# Stopping a VM
+# Parando a VM
 - `vagrant halt`        -- stops the vagrant machine
 - `vagrant suspend`     -- suspends a virtual machine (remembers state)